stephan1373/eNMS/docs/source/base/installation.md

 To prevent this, a git merge driver can be used to programmatically resolve merge conflicts.
 Such drivers typically utilize a combination of git attributes, configuration instructions, and custom scripts to function.
-Below are all of the components of a proposed driver for the Network Data
+Below are all the components of a proposed driver for the Network Data
 repositories:

 ### `network_data/.gitattributes`